 He said he also gave in on monetary disputes, because when one adheres to money and acts as if it were a part of his personality, this increases his materialistic side.

-Similarly, the need for honor, the third aspect that Rav Nechunya ceded, and inability to forego a slight to one's dignity, also increases one's ego and arrogance.
+Similarly, the need for honor, the third aspect that Rav Nechunya ceded, and the inability to forego a slight to one’s dignity, also increases one’s ego and arrogance.

-To be sure, there is no essential drawback with having wealth and property.
+To be sure, there is no essential drawback in having wealth and property.
 The problem arises when one becomes addicted to a need for riches and prestige, and cannot separate himself from them even to perform deeds of kindness.
 But one who views his riches as a tool by which to help others less fortunate than him, can consider himself connected to the desires of the spirit – and thereby to the secrets of long life.